Skip to main content

 The Primary Mechanism Reducing Adipose Tissue

 The most significant way exercise influences estrogen levels is by reducing the primary site of aromatization ∞ adipose tissue.
-Both and aerobic exercise are powerful tools for improving body composition.
+Both resistance training and aerobic exercise are powerful tools for improving body composition.
 Resistance training builds lean muscle mass, which in turn increases your resting metabolic rate.

 A higher metabolic rate means your body utilizes more energy throughout the day, aiding in the reduction of fat stores.
 Aerobic exercise, particularly sustained moderate-intensity work or high-intensity interval training (HIIT), is highly effective at oxidizing fat for fuel during and after the activity.

-By systematically reducing the amount of adipose tissue, you directly reduce the total amount of enzyme in your body.
+By systematically reducing the amount of adipose tissue, you directly reduce the total amount of aromatase enzyme in your body.
 This lessens the substrate available for converting testosterone into estrogen, addressing the root physiological driver of elevated estradiol on TRT.

 A dedicated exercise regimen primarily manages estrogen by reducing body fat, which is the main site of the aromatase enzyme responsible for estrogen conversion.